What’s your company’s growth strategy?

 “Dear valued customer,”

 The second option is much more personal.

 This strategy will increase your open rates by 40%.

 You can use your email marketing strategy to re-engage with customers who haven’t been active in a while.

 This message will show them you appreciate their business.

-If you can re-connect with a customer who hasn’t bought anything from your brand in the last 6 months, it will help increase your revenue.
+Reconnecting with a customer who hasn’t bought anything from your brand in the last six months will help increase your revenue.

 Here’s an example from St. Jude Children’s Research Hospital:

 Even if your company isn’t a nonprofit organization, you can still employ the we miss you tactic.

 Embrace social media to connect with your customers